freshjuice-dev/freshjuice.dev/src/content/docs/codepen/index.md

 desc: Embed Codepen is used to display a project from Codepen
 ---

+{% image "./codepen-embed.jpeg", "Screenshot how Codepen Embed module looks", [800] %}

 The Codepen Embed is used to display projects (otherwise called pens) from Codepen into your webpages

 You can check the demo page [here](https://143910617.hs-sites-eu1.com/module-codepen-embed)

-## Screenshot

-{% image "./codepen-embed.jpeg", "Screenshot how Codepen Embed module looks", [800] %}

----

 ## Settings